Troubleshooting

 pnpm docs:generate

-pnpm docs:checkRun pnpm docs:generate any time you edit hand-authored guide pages under web/content/docs/ or change source files that feed into generated reference pages (packages/engine/src/config.ts, CLI source, event schema, MCP tools).
+pnpm docs:checkRun pnpm docs:generate any time you edit hand-authored guide pages under web/content/docs/ or change source files that feed into generated reference pages (packages/engine/src/config.ts, CLI source, client event schema modules, MCP tools).
 The generator updates web/content/reference/*.md, web/public/reference/*.md, web/public/docs/*.md, web/public/schemas/*.json, web/public/llms.txt, and web/public/llms-full.txt.
 Never edit those files by hand; the drift check will catch it.

 If the check reports broken internal links, update the link target in the relevant web/content/docs/*.md file to point at a slug that exists under /docs/, /reference/, or /schemas/.